Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Q: What are the symptoms of pancreatic cancer?

-A: Pancreatic cancer can grow inside a person's body for a long time before symptoms appear.
-These are the most common symptoms.
+A: Pancreatic cancer can grow inside a person's body for a long time before symptoms show up.
+These are some of the most common symptoms.

 Q: What is the treatment for pancreatic cancer?

-A: Doctors treat pancreatic cancer in these three ways.
+A: Healthcare providers treat pancreatic cancer in these three ways.

 A: This is the most common type of surgery used to remove tumors from the pancreas.
-It is also called the Whipple procedure.
-The surgeon removes all of these during the procedure.
+The surgeon removes all of these during the procedure:

-Duodenum (the first part of your small intestine)
+Duodenum.
+This is the first part of your small intestine.